How to Add Gradient Effect to Text

 What is a gradient effect on text?

 A gradient effect on text involves applying a smooth transition of colors across the characters or background of text, creating a blend from one color to another or multiple colors.
 This effect adds depth, visual interest, and a dynamic appearance to the text.
+Use IronWord to implement these effects in your Word documents.

 What are the types of gradient effects?

 Gradient effects can be linear, where colors transition in a straight line, or radial, where colors transition from a central point outward.
+IronWord allows for the application of both types in Word documents.

-Use a preset gradient effect by using the static named instance of the Gradient class and configure the GradientEffect properties to customize the text outline.
+In IronWord, use a preset gradient effect by using the static named instance of the Gradient class and configure the GradientEffect properties to customize the text outline.

 How do you create a TextStyle object with a gradient effect?

-Create a TextStyle object and populate the GradientEffect property with a Gradient object.
+Using IronWord, create a TextStyle object and populate the GradientEffect property with a Gradient object.
 Then, add new text with the style by assigning the TextStyle object to the TextEffect property.

 The key properties of the Gradient class include StopPoints, LinearShadeScaled, and LinearShadeAngle.
 StopPoints define the gradient stops, LinearShadeScaled indicates whether the linear shade is scaled, and LinearShadeAngle sets the angle of the linear shade.